Are you trying to create a new post in WordPress? Do you want to learn about all the WordPress post features you see on your screen?

-You can switch between visual and text editor while writing a post, but we do not recommend switching as this could mess up your post’s formatting.
+You can switch between visual and a text editor while writing a post, but we do not recommend switching as this could mess up your post’s formatting.

-Visual Editor is a beginner friendly text editor with formatting buttons and a nice visual layout for content area.
-On the other hand, text editor is a plain text editor where you can actually see the HTML or write your own.
+Visual Editor is a beginner friendly text editor with formatting buttons and a nice visual layout for the content area.
+On the other hand, the text editor is a plain text editor where you can actually see the HTML or write your own.

 The content area is where you will write your post.
 You can use the formatting options from the toolbar or use one of the many keyboard shortcuts available which will speed up your writing process.

 If you are using the visual editor, then you may want to take a look at these 14 tips for mastering the WordPress visual editor.

 In the footer area of the content editor, WordPress will show you the word count for your post.
 If you want to get even more detailed word count stats, then check out our tutorial on how to get word count stats in WordPress with Word Stats.

 As you write, WordPress will automatically save a draft of your post.
 This autosave is stored in your WordPress database temporarily.